God and Country, may both stand tall, just like the folks that serve, Even when backed against the wall, we'll defend both with Greatest Fervor.

 Even Gang members from Chicago,

-Embraced discipline, filled their cup.
+Embraced discipline, filling their cup.

 Fifty five years have gone under bridge,